scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 3. The third unshuffles the array, so that it can be used by the rest of the scripts

 ### get_word_array()
 The first function is straightforward.
 It contains the array, and returns it.
-For the sake of readability, I'll refer to it as get_word_array()
+For the sake of readability, we'll refer to it as get_word_array()

 ### get_word_from_array(index)
-I will refer to the second function as get_word_from_array(*index*).
+We will refer to the second function as get_word_from_array(*index*).
 Before we can dissect how the array is unshuffled, we have to learn about how get_word_from_array(*index*) is used.
 For instance, take this line:

 ```js
 _0xdeadbeef = "https://"[get_word_from_array(340)]("toll")+get_word_from_array(560)+"/"+get_word_from_array(220)